 - Crispy spring rolls, chicken satay accompanied by spicy Thai peanut dipping sauce, grilled fish, and tempeh fried with peanuts and sweet potato.

 The nearest re-compression chamber is at the Royal Darwin Hospital, 750 km, 4 hours, from Sorong.
 Misool insists that scuba divers have their own diving insurance policy.
-See our insurance programme for a competitive quote.

 The dive centre provides 1 guide for every 4-5 divers and first aid kits on its boats.
 Emergency oxygen is available on all boat trips, together with an emergency action plan.
 Extra oxygen is available at the centre.
 The nearest medical facility is at Sorong.